OCDCpro/LAYR/challenge/README.md

 **Security Levels:**

-* **Level 0:** Your chip includes no additional countermeasures, but you must ensure functional correctness of the simple OCDC Identification Protocol (see protocol specification below).
+* **Level 0:** Your chip includes no additional countermeasures, but you must ensure functional correctness of the simple LAYR Identification Protocol (see protocol specification below).
 Additionally, you should perform and document a basic form of threat modeling.
-* **Level 1:** Implementation of improved OCDC Authenticated Identification Protocol (see protocol specification below) instead of just reading out a static ID.
+* **Level 1:** Implementation of improved LAYR Authenticated Identification Protocol (see protocol specification below) instead of just reading out a static ID.
 You once again need to ensure functional correctness.
 * **Level 2** (intermediate): Protection against passive (power) side-channel attacks.
 You can freely chose what kinds of countermeasures (masking, hiding, ...) you want to implement to which degree.
 Please note that you should document your thoughts and argue why you chose which countermeasures and what the intended effect is.
 * **Level 3 (advanced):** Protection against active fault-injection attacks.
 Once again, you can freely choose which countermeasures (redundancy in time, redundancy in area, redundancy in information, ...) to implement, but you should document your choices.